reinert/requestor/README.md

 It is worth noting that each new dispatched request will pass through all the [request/response processing cycle](#processors-middlewares).
 Thereby, we will have every polling request always up to date with our filters, serializers, and interceptors.

+Finally, if we set a retry police, each dispatched request will execute the retries individually as well, before triggering the retry events.

 ## Event-Driven Callbacks